Are you looking for the best web host to run your WooCommerce store? A lot of web hosting companies offer plans designed specifically for WooCommerce.

 Some hosting providers give you a bunch of premium WordPress plugins such as Jetpack Professional and VaultPress as a part of their managed WooCommerce hosting accounts.
 These plugins could be helpful for novice WordPress users who don’t have experience providing an extra layer of security or backup options for their online store.

 If you don’t need these premium plugins as a part of your WooCommerce hosting account, it’s in your best interest to choose an unmanaged WooCommerce hosting plan.
 That way you can install plugins according to your needs.
 Alternatively, you may choose another hosting provider that doesn’t force you to use any addon plugins.

-Just because you choose a web hosting provider who has a great uptime track record doesn’t necessarily mean hosting with them will be a walk in the park.
+Just because you choose the best web hosting provider who has a great uptime track record doesn’t necessarily mean hosting with them will be a walk in the park.
 You never know when you’re going to get in trouble with your online store.

 For instance, imagine your website went down for some reason but you’re unsure about why.
 Contacting your hosting provider is one of the first things you should be doing to get it sorted out.
 But, if you can’t reach out to them when you need them, you’re going to lose lots of money.

 That’s why you need to ensure your hosting provider has a good reputation for resolving customer support requests and also offers support via live chat and phone 24/7.

 5. Do I need to have a domain and hosting from the same provider?

 Not necessarily.
 Many hosting providers offer a free domain along with your hosting account subscription.
 This makes it easy for you to set up an online store.
 You can manage both your domain and hosting under a single account.

 However, if you prefer registering a domain name with a domain registrar, like NameCheap, you’re free to do so.